axel-sirota/kafka-course/lab1/exercise.md

 6-Enter some more words in the producer, and view the messages in the terminal with the consumer

-7- Go to the documentation for kafka-console-producer and kafka-console-consumer and research how you can produce a key and value on the command line, and read that key and value on the consumer.
-You may need to shut down either kafka-console-producer, kafka-console-consumer or both with CTRL+C and try something different.
+7- Go to the documentation for kafka-console-producer.bat and kafka-console-consumer.bat  and research how you can produce a key and value on the command line, and read that key and value on the consumer.
+You may need to shut down either kafka-console-producer, kafka-console-consumer.bat  or both with CTRL+C and try something different.

-8- Shut down kafka-console-producer and kafka-console-consumer using CTRL+C
+8- Shut down kafka-console-producer.bat and kafka-console-consumer.bat  using CTRL+C